-For the year ended December 31, 2013, capital expenditures at the Bangor plant approximated \$133,000, which was devoted mainly to the wastewater disposal discharge connection to the Bangor Publicly Owned Treatment Works (POTW) and processing improvements.
+For the year ended December 31, 2014, capital expenditures at the Bangor plant approximated \$162,000, which was primarily for an evaporator.

 Arlington, Washington

 Located in Arlington, Washington, USA, and operating on approximately 21 hectares, the plant specializes in the treating of utility poles.
 The facilities include two pressure treating cylinders for oilborne preservatives and one butt tank providing a combined annual treating capacity of approximately 70,000 cubic metres.
 In addition, the plant incorporates a pole peeler and framing yard, a maintenance facility and offices for production, sales and wood procurement personnel.